Multi-Probe Micromanipulator System

 Neuropixels 2.0 probe (alpa phase) mounting kit announced.

 Where To Buy

-Sales and support for the Multi-Probe Micromanipulator (MPM) System is provided by our worldwide partners with experience in neuroscience and advanced research instrumentation.
+Sales and support for the MPM System is provided by worldwide partners with experience in neuroscience and advanced research instrumentation.